techidaily/site-ai-video-editing/source/_posts/new-in-2024-make-videos-with-pictures-and-music-10-apps.md

 Almost all modern social media platforms allow you to upload videos on your profile, on your story, and even send them as a message.
 And if you want to create more personalized videos, then you might be looking for apps to put music over video, apps to make videos with pictures and music, and other types of video editor apps.
 But since everyone wants to edit videos right on their Android and iOS devices, many apps are available.
 And to help you pick the perfect app for music on video clips and make other edits, we are here with the 10 best apps to make videos with music and pictures.
 All of these video editor apps also have their important details below.
 You can easily pick the best app for making videos with pictures and music by going through the following options.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/updated-in-2024-10-best-music-video-templates-to-make-your-video-popular/"><u>Updated In 2024, 10 Best Music Video Templates to Make Your Video Popular</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-best-8-top-premiere-pro-slideshow-templates-for-2024/"><u>New Best 8 Top Premiere Pro Slideshow Templates for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/in-2024-secret-tips-and-tricks-to-use-in-filmora/"><u>In 2024, Secret Tips & Tricks to Use in Filmora</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-do-you-know-what-is-motion-blur-in-fortnite-read-this-article-to-find-out-how-to-apply-motion-blur-in-fortnite-efficiently-and-with-ease/"><u>Updated Do You Know What Is Motion Blur in Fortnite?
-Read This Article to Find Out How to Apply Motion Blur in Fortnite Efficiently and with Ease</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-vsco-slow-motion/"><u>New VSCO Slow Motion</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/2024-approved-looking-for-a-legitimate-tutorial-to-create-and-add-text-effects-in-adobe-premiere-pro-here-are-the-simple-steps-for-premiere-pro-text-effects/"><u>2024 Approved Looking for a Legitimate Tutorial to Create and Add Text Effects in Adobe Premiere Pro?
-Here Are the Simple Steps for Premiere Pro Text Effects and Find an Alternative Way</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-review-video-is-a-common-type-video-and-the-first-impression-review-is-also-included-this-article-will-show-you-what-is-first-impression-review-video-an/"><u>New Review Video Is a Common Type Video and the First Impression Review Is Also Included.
-This Article Will Show You What Is First Impression Review Video and How to Create One by Yourself</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/how-to-add-text-in-adobe-rush-for-2024/"><u>How to Add Text in Adobe Rush for 2024</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/new-setting-up-lame-mp3-support-in-audacity/"><u>New Setting Up Lame MP3 Support in Audacity</u></a></li>
-<li><a href="https://ios-unlock.techidaily.com/5-most-effective-methods-to-unlock-apple-iphone-13-pro-in-lost-mode-by-drfone-ios/"><u>5 Most Effective Methods to Unlock Apple iPhone 13 Pro in Lost Mode</u></a></li>
-<li><a href="https://review-topics.techidaily.com/how-to-transfer-whatsapp-from-iphone-7-plus-to-other-iphone-14-pro-max-devices-drfone-by-drfone-transfer-whatsapp-from-ios-transfer-whatsapp-from-ios/"><u>How To Transfer WhatsApp From iPhone 7 Plus to other iPhone 14 Pro Max devices? | Dr.fone</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-discover-the-power-of-open-source-best-free-video-editors/"><u>Updated 2024 Approved Discover the Power of Open-Source Best Free Video Editors</u></a></li>
-<li><a href="https://ai-editing-video.techidaily.com/new-in-2024-understanding-more-about-capcut-lenta-template-and-slow-motion-videos/"><u>New In 2024, Understanding More About CapCut Lenta Template and Slow-Motion Videos</u></a></li>
-<li><a href="https://location-social.techidaily.com/how-to-fake-snapchat-location-without-jailbreak-on-honor-x9a-drfone-by-drfone-virtual-android/"><u>How to Fake Snapchat Location without Jailbreak On Honor X9a | Dr.fone</u></a></li>
-<li><a href="https://facebook-record-videos.techidaily.com/the-quick-fix-for-turning-yt-lists-backwards-for-2024/"><u>The Quick Fix for Turning YT Lists Backwards for 2024</u></a></li>
-<li><a href="https://ai-voice.techidaily.com/new-best-4-eminem-voice-generator-apps-for-pc-mac-mobile-and-online-for-2024/"><u>New Best 4 Eminem Voice Generator Apps for PC, Mac, Mobile, and Online for 2024</u></a></li>
-<li><a href="https://howto.techidaily.com/8-solutions-to-solve-youtube-app-crashing-on-samsung-galaxy-a23-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>8 Solutions to Solve YouTube App Crashing on Samsung Galaxy A23 5G | Dr.fone</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"